xavierdechamps/Nozzle_MOC_supersonic/README.md

 # Nozzle_MOC_supersonic
-A code based on the Method of Characteristics to solve the supersonic flow inside a nozzle.
+A code based on the Method of Characteristics to solve the supersonic flow inside a de Laval nozzle.

-This Matlab / Octave code solves the flow inside a nozzle of known shape.
+This Matlab / Octave code solves the flow inside a de Laval nozzle of known shape.
 The flow is assumed to be steady, two-dimensional, irrotational and supersonic.
 The methods developed in this project are strongly based on the reference book "Gas Dynamics, Volume II, Multidimensional Flow" by Zucrow Maurice J. and Hoffman Joe D., John Wiley and Sons, 1977.